richmahn/en_tn/1ki/front/intro.md

 #### What are the Books of 1 and 2 Kings about? ####

-These books are about the history of the people of Israel from the time of king Solomon to the time of the destruction of both the northern and southern kingdoms.
+These books are about the history of the people of Israel from the time of King Solomon to the time of the destruction of both the northern and southern kingdoms.
 These books describe how Israel split into two kingdoms after Solomon dies.
 It also tells about the various kings that ruled over each kingdom.

 There were some good kings in the southern kingdom that pleased God.
 One such king was Josiah.
 He repaired the temple and reformed the worship of Yahweh.
 His actions were in response to the rediscovery of a copy of the Law of Yahweh in Jerusalem (See: [2 Kings 22–23](../../2ki/22/01.md)).
 However, all of the kings of the northern kingdom were wicked.

-The northern kingdoms was destroyed by the Assyrians in 722 BC.
-The southern kingdom was destroy by the Babylonians in 586 BC.
+The northern kingdom was destroyed by the Assyrians in 722 BC.
+The southern kingdom was destroyed by the Babylonians in 586 BC.

 #### How should the title of this book be translated? ####